 - Physical or residential custody: This covers how much time a child lives with a parent and the parent’s ability to make practical, daily decisions about their life.
 If you have primary physical or primary residential custody, you’ll live with your child more than the other parent.
 The other parent would be considered the parent of alternate residence.

 A parent may not be given any custody, not even shared.
-He or she may choose to not want to be involved in a child’s life.
+He or she may not want to be involved in a child’s life.
 They may be unable to properly care for the child or make appropriate decisions about his or her upbringing.
 This can happen for all sorts of reasons.
-However, a parent without any legal custody rights still usually has a right to spend time with the child in a visitation arrangement, but that arrangement may be under a supervised visitation schedule in order to protect the children.
+However, a parent without any legal custody rights still usually has a right to spend time with the child in a visitation arrangement; depending on the circumstances, that arrangement may be under a supervised visitation schedule in order to protect the children.

-There is a steep hill to climb if either of you intend to argue that one of you has more rights over your child than the other unless the facts establish that one of you is having severe problems.
-NJSA 9:2-4(c) states, in part, “A parent shall not be deemed unfit unless the parent’s conduct has a substantial adverse effect on the child.”
+There is a steep hill to climb if either of you intends to argue that one of you has more rights over your child than the other, unless the facts establish that one of you is having severe problems.
+The law states, in part, “A parent shall not be deemed unfit unless the parent’s conduct has a substantial adverse effect on the child.”